 Cast Iron Boston Terrier Doorstop by Hubley c.1910-1940

 This is an original cast iron Boston Terrier doorstop manufactured by the Hubley Manufacturing Company in Lancaster Pennsylvania USA.
-The piece has retained its original hand painted finish and is in good condition with the appropriate patina for its age.
+The piece has retained its original hand painted finish and is in excellent condition with the appropriate patina for its age.

 - CREATOR Hubley Manufacturing Company (Manufacturer)